gokul-elumalai/gokul-elumalai/README.md

 ## 🧑‍🦱 About me :
 - 👨‍💻 I'm a Software Engineer with 5+ years of experience in building backend applications and data analysis.
-- 👨‍🎓 I'm pursuing my Masters in Computer Science(Distance) via Anna University, Guindy.
+- 👨‍🎓 I'm pursuing my Masters in Computer Science via Anna University Distance Education, Guindy and a Masters in Software Engineering from Scaler Academy.
 - 👨‍🎓 I have graduated with a diploma in Data Science from Great Learning.
 - 💼 I've previously worked at Infosys Ltd and Buddi AI.